 The book is a very nice and thorough introduction to programming, using Minecraft as all of the examples and exercises.
 Really, it’s the best book on programming for kids that I’ve seen, because it is so full of challenging but do-able and above all interesting exercises.
-Good exercises are really the key to learning programming, and Minecraft provides a lot of really great It’s a great way to learn programming, because a key challenge in learning to program is identifying appropriate challenges to try to work on, and for people who’ve tried to
+Good exercises are really the key to learning programming, and Minecraft provides a lot of really great and varied challenges.

 Our team of six (me, Gergely Daróczi, Brooke Anderson, David Smith, Mario Inchiosa, and Adi Zaidi) set out to replicate the features of the python module as an R package.
 There are basically just eight functions:

 - set a particular type of block somewhere

 - figure out what type of block is at some spot

 - figure out where a player is pointing